jgkme/Add-Remote-Torrent/README.md

 To catch these links, you need to add a custom URL pattern:
 1. Go to the extension's **Options** page -> **Other Global Settings**.
-2. Find the **"Custom URL patterns for on-page link catching"** text box.
+2. Open the **"Custom Link Catching Patterns"** section under **Other Global Settings**.
-3. Enter a unique part of the URL for that website's torrent links.
-You can separate multiple patterns with a tilde (`~`).
+3. Add a new regex pattern for that website's torrent links.
+Use one pattern per rule (no tilde separator needed anymore).

 **Example:** If a site's download links look like `https://www.example-tracker.com/torrent.php/12345/my-file.torrent`, a good pattern to add would be `example-tracker.com/torrent.php/`.